gkoh/pico-cec/README.md

 | Total | | 16.13 |

 ## Future
-* physical address is currently hard coded
-   * can currently be specified by build flags
-   * ideally, tap pin 16 and sniff the physical address from the EDID traffic
-      * research says this is 'just' i2c, needs further investigation and testing
-      * EDID is 5V, Pico GPIO _might_ be 5V tolerant, may need level shifter
 * more blinken LEDs
    * most Pico boards appear to have an RGB LED, use it
    * perhaps: